Yogiyoga Yoga Teachers

-Erika Shapiro is a Chartered Level 2 Yoga Alliance Professionals registered teacher and teaches private, group and corporate yoga, as well as workshops.
+Erika Shapiro is a Certified Senior Yoga Teacher with Yoga Alliance Professionals and teaches private, group and corporate yoga, as well as workshops.
 She spent 20 years in the corporate world, making a career change, after qualifying as an RYT500 Yoga instructor in 2010 with AOCY.
 She experienced the pressures of a demanding career first hand, juggling it with being a mother of two.
 Yoga became a sanctuary of peace and healing during those stressful times and helped her cope much better with external pressures.
 She believes that we all have the potential to transform both ourselves and our lives, and consequently our relationship with those around us.
 Erika thrives from seeing students grow, progress and flourish from the benefits they reap from their yoga practice.

 Maya’s teaching career started in a classroom as a primary school teacher.
 She feels very lucky to have realised her true joy, which is to share the practice of yoga with others.

 She first experienced the healing effects of yoga on the body and mind 15 years ago and went on to explore many different styles including vinyasa flow, Sivananda, Iyengar and Jivamukti (which she became certified in).

 Her classes have a strong focus on mindfulness and moving with the breath.
 They include flowing sequences with an emphasis on proper alignment – so that postures are practised safely and mindfully – and end with a deep relaxation.
 Her classes aim to both challenge and nurture and always encourage students to cultivate a compassionate attitude towards themselves on the mat.